ritammondal2004/Sharpe-Ratio-optimization-in-stock-market/README.md

 ---
 ##  Sharpe Ratio Definition

 The Sharpe Ratio is a key metric used to evaluate how well an investment is performing compared to the amount of risk it's taking.
-It was developed by William F. Sharpe, a Nobel Prize–winning economist, and it's widely used in fi nance — especially when comparing mutual funds or building optimized portfolios.
+It was developed by William F. Sharpe, a Nobel Prize–winning economist, and it's widely used in finance — especially when comparing mutual funds or building optimized portfolios.

 In simple terms, the Sharpe Ratio tells you how much return you're getting for every unit of risk you take.
 It compares your investment returns to a risk-free asset like a fi xed deposit or government bond, and then adjusts that return based on the volatility (or uncertainty) of the investment.